edoriontlg/PollBot/README.md

  - To create a poll, send in the chat ```CreatePoll=FIRST CHOICE;SECOND CHOICE;ETC```.
 You can add as many choices as you have emoji in ```emojilist.json```

+ - To vote, add the emoji associated with the answer you want.
+You can re vote, but only if you delete your last vote

  - To Delete a poll (from the json and not the chat), just write ```DeletePoll POLL_ID```.
 The poll id is written at the top of the poll message

  - To add your emoji, simply edit ```emojilist.json``` by adding the ID of the emoji you want (Documentation about emoji [Here](https://discordapp.com/developers/docs/resources/emoji)